 Shop Healthy NYC works with communities – including residents, food retailers, and food suppliers and distributors – to increase access to healthy foods.
 Shop Healthy NYC’s main focus is on those neighborhoods with high rates of obesity and limited access to nutritious foods.

 In June 2013, Shop Healthy NYC expanded its work to three new South Bronx neighborhoods – Hunts Point, Mott Haven and Longwood.
 Read the press release.
 If you live, work or go to school in the South Bronx and want to participate in this neighborhood effort, contact us at firstname.lastname@example.org.

 Shop Healthy NYC has developed a guide for community residents and organizations interested in working with local food retailers to increase healthy offerings, like fresh fruits and vegetables, 100% whole wheat bread and low-salt canned goods.
 This guide provides tips for working with retailers to make healthful changes and for increasing community demand for these healthy offerings.

 ► Download the How to Adopt a Shop Guide

 How to Adopt a Shop: A Guide to Working with your Local Food Retailer

-Deliver the cards below to your local store to show that there is demand for healthier items.
-You can order more postcards by calling 311 (keyword: postcard).
+Deliver these postcards to your local store to show that there is demand for healthier items.
+You can order more postcards by calling 311 (keyword: Shop Healthy postcard).